Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

     2. If the top item on the data stack is not a tuple, or there is at least one non-string element, fails execution.
 Empty tuple is allowed.
     3. Pops `entrydata` string from the data stack.
     4. Program is evaluated according to [VM1](vm1.md) specification, with missing context fields provided during execution as follows:
+        * `expansion` flag is set to false,
+        * `OP_VERIFYISSUANCEKEY`: fails execution if `p.issuancekey` is nil, otherwise check if top item on the data stack equals that issuance key,
         * `OP_MINTIME`: the highest mintime that specified on the Effect stack or zero if none are there.
 To avoid O(N^2) performance, TxVM implementation should keep track of the maximum mintime when `Mintime` tuple is pushed.
         * `OP_MAXTIME`: the lowest maxtime that specified on the Effect stack or 0xffffffffffffff7f if none is there.
 To avoid O(N^2) performance, TxVM implementation should keep track of the minimum maxtime when `Maxtime` tuple is pushed.
         * `TXDATA`:  TBD: read from the Effects stack